What I Know, How I Know It, and What It Means to Me

 The legal profession relies heavily on Microsoft Office, in particular Word and Excel.
 While most attorneys are familiar with redlining the difference between two versions of a Word document, many are less familiar with style sheets, and few attorneys indeed are aware of Microsoft Office macros.
 To be effective when faced with a lot of evidence, experts should be able to develop custom Word and Excel macros.
 Some custom macros might be simple time savers for repetitive tasks, while other custom macros could be complex programs.

 In a recent case I wrote custom Excel macros to correlate two sources of information into a single timeline with approximately 20,000 entries, which was essential to understanding the history of a project.
 I could then opine that while the two document sources were known to be incomplete, the information found in each corroborated the other.
 I also developed a sense of how the individuals interacted with each other, and their technical and managerial strengths and weaknesses.
+It is amazing what a competent expert can discover when they know what to look for!

 What It Means to Me